Smitttxx/car-payment-plan/README.md

     * ![Image of firstOfEachMonth](src/ProjectCriteriaImages/firstOfEachMonth.JPG)

-* Display the top six vehicles which may be affordable based on the monthly payments This will return a JSON response.
+* Display the top vehicles which may be affordable based on the monthly payments This will return a JSON response.
 Were most interested in the `searchResults` array.

     * ![Image of searchResults](src/ProjectCriteriaImages/searchResults.JPG)